What To Do In Japan

 Fuji-Q Highland

-Theme park near Mt.
-Fuji—big roller coasters for teens, Thomas Land for younger kids.
+Big coasters for teens, Thomas Land for younger kids near Mt.
+Fuji.

 Sapporo Snow Festival (Winter)